willy810405/morpheus/README.md

 This is Morpheus automation implementation, like Terraform, Shell Script, etc.

-If you want to test these script, you can log in morpheus vm as below:
-IP: 20.6.0.150
-Username: root
-Password: root

-and the files in script are already prepare on this vm, so you can running these code quickly.
+If you want to test these script, you can login to morpheus vm and the files in script are already prepare on this vm, so you can running these code quickly.

 In the shell script:
 1. yum-repo-and-morpheus-install.sh, this file is using for Offline install morpheus on RHEL 7